GeorgeEskandar/USIS-Unsupervised-Semantic-Image-Synthesis/README.md

 ## Purpose of the project

 This software is a research prototype, solely developed for and published as part of the publication cited above.
-It will neither be maintained nor monitored in any way.

 ## Contact
 Please feel free to open an issue or contact us personally if you have questions, need help, or need explanations.
-Write to one of the following email addresses, and maybe put one other in the cc:

-edgarschoenfeld@live.de
-vad221@gmail.com
-edgar.schoenfeld@bosch.com
-vadim.sushko@bosch.com
+george.eskandar@iss.uni-stuttgart.de
+georgesbassem@gmail.com